dbt-labs/dbt-redshift/CONTRIBUTING.md

 ### Initial Setup

 `dbt-redshift` contains [unit](https://github.com/dbt-labs/dbt-redshift/tree/main/tests/unit) and [functional](https://github.com/dbt-labs/dbt-redshift/tree/main/tests/functional) tests.
-Integration tests require testing against an actual Redshift warehouse.
+Functional tests require testing against an actual Redshift warehouse.
 We have CI set up to test against a Redshift warehouse during PR checks.

-In order to run integration tests locally, you will need a `test.env` file in the root of the repository that contains credentials for your Redshift warehouse.
+In order to run functional tests locally, you will need a `test.env` file in the root of the repository that contains credentials for your Redshift warehouse.

 Note: This `test.env` file is git-ignored, but please be extra careful to never check in credentials or other sensitive information when developing.
 To create your `test.env` file, copy the provided example file, then supply your relevant credentials.